ietf-wg-acme/acme/draft-ietf-acme-acme.md

 signature over that nonce by one of the private keys requested by the server.

 type (required, string):
-: The string "proofOfPossession"
+: The string "proof-of-possession"

 authorization (required, JWS):
 : The validation JWS

 ~~~~~~~~~~
 {
-  "type": "proofOfPossession-01",
+  "type": "proof-of-possession-01",
   "authorization": {
     "header": {
       "alg": "RS256",